xideaai/SpaceCompany/README.md

 - More Statistics
 - Loading Screen
 - Fixed Typos
-- Fixed Wood/Charcoal Bugs
+- Fixed Fiber/Titanium Bugs

 v0.2.2
 - If you do not have enough resources for something, the number will be red
 - You can collapse resources into earth and space categories
-- Buffed Charcoal Engines and Solar Panels to stop people falling into a 'negative energy hole'
+- Buffed Titanium Engines and Solar Panels to stop people falling into a 'negative energy hole'
 - Nuclear & Magmatic Power
 - Nerfed Methane Station